justinjiajia/personalwiki/nn.md

 Log into the AWS Management Console, go to EC2, and click on Launch instances.
 The technical set up of the fresh instance are as follows:

-•	Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
+- Ubuntu Server 20.04 LTS (HVM), SSD Volume Type

-•	t2.micro – free tier
+- **t2.micro** – free tier
-•	8gb general purpose SSD
-•	The default security rule allows only SSH connections to the instance.
+- The default security rule allows only SSH connections to the instance.

 1. Install and Configure Hadoop on one EC2 instance